Porting QML Applications to Qt 5

 For the purposes of porting older applications, the

-QtDeclarative module is still available in Qt 5 but has been renamed to
+QtDeclarative module has been available until Qt 5.6 but has been renamed to

 Qt Quick 1.
 Applications that required Qt Quick 1 specific API (e.g. QDeclarativeView or QDeclarativeItem and the Graphics View integration) can use this module.
 Note that new applications should use the new Qt QML and Qt Quick modules instead.